oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

     * On Mac/Linux: Open the **Terminal** app, and navigate to the location of the unzipped folder.
     * On Windows: Right-click on the unzipped folder and select **Open in Terminal**

-4. Run the following command in the **Terminal**:
+4. Run the following command in the terminal:

     `java -jar orpa-agent-x.x.xx.jar`

     Replace x.x.xx with the actual version number (e.g. `0.1.77`)

-5. The robot agent is running successfully when you see below message:
+5. The robot agent is running successfully when you see below message in the terminal:

     `INFO  - Requesting messages from ControlRoom`